yeshua453/website/docs/controls/banner.md

 ### `leading_padding`

 The amount of space by which to inset the leading control.

+The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.

-This defaults to 16 virtual pixels.
-See [`Container.padding`](/docs/controls/container#padding) for more information about padding and possible values.
+Defaults to 16 virtual pixels.

 ### `margin`

 The amount of space surrounding the banner.

-See [`Container.margin`](/docs/controls/container#margin) for more information and possible values.
+The value is an instance of [`margin.Margin`](/docs/reference/types/margin) class or a number.

 ### `open`